belisoful/NSMutableNumber/README.md

 - **NSNumber** can be compared with this class via additional number comparator method **isEqualToNumber:**
 - Category of the **NSNumber** with method **mutableCopy** which return **NSMutableNumber** class.
 - Adds NSMutableCopying to NSNumber for converting a NSNumber to a NSMutableNumber.
+- Class numbers zero, negativeZero, one, notANumber, infinity, and minusInfinity for NSNumber and NSMutableNumber.
-- isNegativeOne, isZero, isPositiveZero, isNegativeZero, isOne, isTwo, isThree, isFour, isFive, isNAN, isInfinity, and isNegativeInfinity properties to NSNumber and NSMutableNumber
+- isNegativeOne, isZero, isPositiveZero, isNegativeZero, isOne, isTwo, isThree, isFour, isFive, isNotANumber, isInfinity, and isNegativeInfinity properties to NSNumber and NSMutableNumber.
 - "unicharValue" as a unit type for NSNumber and NSMutableNumber, and associated init and class methods.
 - bitNot property in NSNumber and NSMutableNumber for a bitwise NOT on the bits (of an integer).
 - bitNotValue property in NSNumber and NSMutableNumber for a bitwise NOT on the bits (of an integer); returns an unsigned long long.